pepmartinez/keuss/docusaurus/docs/04-Usage/01-putting-all-together.md

 The easiest way to get elements from a queue is with a simple pop().
 This would block until an element is ready, it would remove it from the queue and return it.

-This way of working is often referred to as *at-most-once* since it guarantees that each element in the queue will be processed no more than one time (it would be zero times, if something happens after `pop()` ands but before the element is actually managed)
+This way of working is often referred to as *at-most-once* since it guarantees that each element in the queue will be processed no more than one time (it would be zero times, if something happens after `pop()` but before the element is actually managed)

 ```javascript
 const consumer_label = 'consumer-1';